Updated Sept. 28, 2020

 - On August 31, the Libraries began offering digital delivery of physical items.
 Users can search the catalog for items in general circulating collections and Distinctive Collections.
 If the Libraries’ has the item(s) in print or hard copy only, they can request a digital equivalent.
 If a digital version cannot be provided through other means, the Libraries will scan the material from our collections.

-- The second stage of services, expected to begin September 28, will include shipping of circulating collections to home addresses and delivery on campus.
+- The second stage of services, which began September 28, includes shipping of circulating collections to home addresses and delivery on campus.
 We are also exploring providing a central, contactless pick-up point as an alternative for those with access to campus.

 Please note that turnaround times are likely to be longer than usual, as we are limiting the number of library staff on campus and are processing a high number of returns.
 We will update the community as we learn more about the volume of requests and how quickly staff can fulfill them.